phillipnunes/100-days-of-code/log.md

 ### Day 58: January 18 2019

 **Today's Progress**: The lessons today was a bit hard to me.
 Concepts like auto resolution, service container and service providers still a little confusing.
 I hope get better with practice.

+### Day 59: January 21 2019

+**Today's Progress**: Today I created all the relationships and migrations from my app, and I learned about configuration and environment.